timkuijsten/wiresep/doc/sessionmaintenance.md

 2. Handle new session keys from enclave.
 The initiation packet from the peer was valid.
+Note that we can be in an inactive state if a peer connects from a new IP-address and connects through the PROXY process.
+It is then the proxy that forwards the WGINIT to the enclave instead of the IFN process.

 ```
     if sessnext.state != INACTIVE && sessnext.state != RESPSENT